mslinn/awsLambdaTest/HTTP_API.md

 AWS_APIG_NAME=LambdaHTTP
 ```

-Near the end of this page you will be instructed to create and save additional environment variables to `setEnvVars.sh` so you can return to this project at another time.
+Near the end of this page you will be instructed to create and save values for the  `AWS_APIG_HTTP_ID` environment variable so you can return to this project at another time.

+The value of `AWS_HTTP_INVOCATION_URL` is computed from values of other environment variables by `setEnvVars`.

 ## Create an API Gateway HTTP API